 Transport coffee tax free

-If you want to transport coffee tax-free, you must notify the customs administration or be able to prove this accordingly.
+If you wish to transport coffee duty-free, you must notify the customs authorities or be able to provide proof of this.

 -